 Finally, if the problem is not the water level, but the damaged overflow pipe, you would have to replace it.

-- The most common reason for a running toilet is a defective flapper.
+The most common reason for a leaking toilet is a defective flapper.

 Image source: New Africa/shutterstock.com